twicechild/matrix-synapse-stack/README.md

   - Postgres for the bridges databases
   - No `--serverstransport.insecureskipverify=true` in traefik commands
   - Use `secrets` for sensitive information
-- Turn server runs in host network mode.
-This is needed to better communicate with UDP.
-This means that your devices and containers (especially `homeserver`) should be able to resolve `turn.ms.local` to you docker host IP
 - There are some more things to setup for the homeserver, bots and bridges.
 Please refer to their respective documentations.